Happy Football-Mas War Is Over (Africa…) by Stuart Roy Clarke

 The light is fading, the teeth and eyes are smiling and, somewhere, mothers are silently willing their boys home not-too-long-into curfew, in joy and peace, their life-forces intact.

 Footnote: Stuart Roy Clarke and his accomplice Lucinda Helen Grange travelled to Mali to photograph football and suddenly, unexpectedly, found themselves in the midst of a military coup.
 Unable to leave the country.
 The Mali Premier League was suspended.
+A curfew imposed.
 Local people whose lives were already on the edge were even more on the edge.